How It Feels

 the electrical activity in different parts of your heart.
 The spikes and dips

 are grouped into different sections that show how your heart is working.
-See a

 Exercise electrocardiogram (EKG or ECG) results